 More information about the changes to the GLS is available in our FAQs.

 Safer limits build confidence

-Special licence conditions apply for young drivers within NSW.
+Special licence conditions apply for young and novice drivers within NSW.
 These include speed restrictions, passenger numbers, vehicle types and laws against using mobile phones.
 The conditions and restrictions that apply to learner or provisional licence holders do not change when they travel outside NSW.
-You might also have other licence conditions, such as wearing spectacles or contact lenses when driving.
+You might also have other licence conditions, such as wearing glasses or contact lenses when driving.

 - Provisional P2 drivers must not drive faster than 100 km/h

-- Learner and P1 drivers penalised for speeding (four demerit points) will lose their licence for at least three months
+- Learner and P1 drivers caught speeding will exceed their demerit point limit and lose their licence for at least three months

 - P2 drivers will lose their licence for at least three months if they are penalised twice for speeding